-Ana is confronted to Body and Desire at three key moments of her life.
-Her carnal search that sways between reality and colored fantasies is becoming more and more oppressive.
-Where will this chaotic and carnivorous journey leave her? —Transilvania International Film Festival
+Ana is confronted to body and desire at three key moments of her life.
+Her carnal search sways between reality and colored fantasies, becoming more and more oppressive.
+A black laced hand prevents her from screaming.

 For a film oozing with as much stylistic sexuality as Amer, I thought I'd love it, but it's a little too aimless in its surrealism for its own good.
 It relies way too heavily on its aesthetic and this immense longing to be like its influences.
 Nevertheless some cool editing makes it more interesting than not, but it does drag at times and would benefit from some semblance of a narrative to guide it along comfortably.

 Riveting experimental film emulates the style and atmosphere of the classic giallo films, helped along by choice sampling from the scores of Ennio Morricone and Stelvio Cipriani.
 Virtually plotless, but the precision camerawork and razor-sharp editing are masterful.
 Not for everyone, but I found it a remarkable piece of work.